 Parents are asked six program and six demographic questions as well as being given an opportunity to comment.
 This is an approach that is short and user friendly has been taken to increase engagement and attempt to maintain strong response rates.

-In 2020, 505 parents completed the survey, and approximately half took the time to make comments.
+In 2021, 482 parents completed the survey, and approximately half took the time to make comments.

 Chart 3 indicates very high levels of parent satisfaction, with a high percentage of parents either strongly agreeing or agreeing with a series of positive statements.
 Parents overwhelmingly hold the view that their child's teacher both knows their child well and puts a great deal of effort into teaching them.
 The survey data is consistent with anecdotal feedback regularly received from parents.
-With three years of data, we can see consistent improvement from year to year.